FredHutch/tfcb_2022/lectures/lecture02/README.md

 Now you can start the first lesson by clicking on the `01-first-steps.md` link in the file list above on the GitHub website and starting your adventure!

+The `quickref.md` file is a short-as-possible quick reference sheet with basic commands.

 ## Further references